Safe Documents in Microsoft 365 E5/A5

 To connect to Exchange Online PowerShell, see Connect to Exchange Online PowerShell.

-You need to be assigned permissions in the Security & Compliance Center before you can do the procedures in this article:
+You need permissions in Exchange Online before you can do the procedures in this article:

 - To configure Safe Documents settings, you need to be a member of the Organization Management or Security Administrator role groups.